What is research ethics? Narrow and broad understandings

 Much has been said and written about the social contract of science, see e.g. Nowotny et al. (2001).
 Here, I will only point out that the notion described in the preceding section has been largely abandoned in science and technology studies and history, philosophy and sociology of science, the research disciplines that have scientific research as their subject matter.
 With reference to this body of literature, it can be argued that the relationship between science and society has always been a close and complex one, with numerous forms of mutual influence.
 We therefore need to ask questions such as: Who benefits from a certain type of research being given encouragement and free rein?
 Who stands to lose from it?
 There is also a growing recognition that scientific and technological development has played a considerable role in many of the global problems that the world is facing.
 This does not mean that we should refrain from putting further effort into scientific development to solve or learn to live with these problems.
 The opponents of the traditional notion of the social contract of science, however, will argue that society must develop mechanisms of self-defence against the problematic and occasionally harmful consequences of new knowledge.

 In extreme cases, this may mean imposing bans, such as in the case of human cloning.
 One could also imagine bans on knowledge, for example if someone found a simple recipe for weapons of mass destruction.
 Not many, however, would agree to a ban on our hypothetical Upquixin project.
 Thus, the question of what research ethics ought to be has a practical side to it as well.
 If research ethics should primarily involve approving or banning/preventing research projects, we are led towards a narrowly defined research ethics.
 If a broad research ethics is wanted, we need other ways to exercise it: debate, dialogue, perhaps increased interaction between researchers and citizens in various ways.
-Perhaps the guidelines for "broad" research ethics (such as the NENT guidelines) should be seen as a tool for dialogue, rather than as a legal code.
+Perhaps the guidelines for "broad" research ethics (such as NENT's guidelines) should be seen as a tool for dialogue, rather than as a legal code, and as part of what both the EU and the Research Council of Norway have introduced as requirements in certain calls for research projects; Responsible Research and Innovation, RRI.
 In other words, what research ethics ought to be, remains a question of political choice and about creativity and the need for new knowledge – exactly as is the case with most other matters that have an impact on society.

 This article has been translated from Norwegian by Erik Hansen, Akasie språktjenester AS